- Published on

 Examples: Archibus, FM:Systems, Bentley iTwin, EcoDomus

-Use Cases: Asset management, space planning, preventive maintenance scheduling, IoT sensor integration for digital twins
+Use Cases: Asset management, preventive maintenance, IoT integration for digital twins

 BIM Software Comparison by Industry Segment